cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 * a copy assignment operator `=` that always makes a copy of its r-value;
 * a reference assignment operator `&-` that always makes a reference on its r-value; and
 * a move assignment operator `<-` that always transfers the memory of its r-value.
-No need to guess the semantics under which a variable behave, just because of its type or the context it is used in.
+No need to guess the semantics under which a variable assignment behaves, just because of the type of its l/r-value, or the context it is used in.

 Granted, Anzen's assignment semantics are complex, but so are those of C++, Rust, Swift, ...
-But at least, the kind of assignment performed at each line is always explicit from the syntax, and I do believe that's the way it should be, in all languages.
+At least, the kind of assignment performed at each line is always explicit from the syntax, and I do believe that's the way it should be, in all languages.